HobnobMancer/cazy_webscraper/README.md

 `--config`, `-c` - Path to a configuration YAML file.
 Default: None.

-`--delete_old_ec` - Boolean, delete EC number - Delete EC numbers that are not linked to any proteins listed in the Genbanks table.
-These can arise from multiple retrievals of data from the UniProt data over a period of time during UniProt records have been updated.

-`--delete_old_pdbs` - Boolean, delete PDB accessions - Protein relationships that are no longer listed in UniProt, i.e. an PDB accessions that are no longer included in UniProt but is in the local database.
-If set to TRUE these relationships will be DELETED from the database.

 `--ec`, `-e` - Enable retrieval of EC number annotations from UniProt

 `--ec_filter` - Limist retrieval of protein data to proteins annotated with a provided list of EC numbers.
 Separate the EC numbers bu single commas without spaces.
 Recommend to wrap the entire str in quotation marks, for example: